Woman gave birth to stillborn baby in jail after nurse said it was a ‘painful period’

 “This should never have happened.
 Prisons are not safe for women, especially if they are pregnant, and they simply do not have access to healthcare that is equivalent to in the community.”

-The report states that there are a number of reasons why a woman in prison might not know she is pregnant or might deny pregnancy, and that it is important that prisons do “all they can” to identify pregnant women.

-It recommends that women are offered a pregnancy test at both the initial and secondary health assessments after arriving at prison, and that nurses in women’s prisons should have training in recognising early labour, while all staff need to know what to do in the event of an unexpected birth.
+The report recommends that women are offered a pregnancy test at both the initial and secondary health assessments after arriving at prison, and that nurses in women’s prisons should have training to recognise early labour, and all staff need to know what to do in the event of an unexpected birth.

-A spokesperson from Spectrum Community Health, the private firm that runs healthcare at Styal Prison, said it accepted the report’s findings and that it was “fully committed” to ensure that “lessons are learnt and that recommendations in the report are acknowledged and actioned following this tragic incident”.
+A spokesperson from Spectrum Community Health, the private firm that runs healthcare at Styal Prison, said it accepted the report’s findings and that it was “fully committed” to ensure that “lessons are learnt”.

-“We extend our deepest condolences to Ms B for the distress and sad loss that she has experienced,” they added.
+“We extend our deepest condolences to [Ms Powell] for the distress and sad loss that she has experienced,” they added.

-An NHS spokesperson said: “We send sincere condolences to Ms B on the tragic loss of her baby.”
+An NHS spokesperson said it had already taken “prompt action” on the recommendations, adding : “We send sincere condolences to [Ms Powell] on the tragic loss of her baby.”

-They said the NHS had already taken “prompt action” on the recommendations so that pregnancy tests were offered to all women when they arrive in prison as well as ensuring staff undertake training to identify early signs of labour and know what to do in the event of an unexpected birth.

 The prisons minister, Victoria Atkins, said: “The tragic events detailed in this report should quite simply never happen to any woman or child, and my deepest sympathies remain with the mother.”